-Module Recommended proportion of study time (%) Weighting (%) 1.
-The auditing and assurance framework 20 20 2.
+Module Recommended proportion of study time (%) Weighting (%) The auditing and assurance framework 20 20 2.
 Planning the audit of historical financial information 20 20 3.
-Performing the audit and historical financial information 20 20 4.
-Conclusions and reporting responsibility for an audit of historical financial information 20 20 5.
+Performing the audit of historical financial information 20 20 Conclusions and reporting responsibility for an audit of historical financial information al 20 20 5.
 Other assurance engagements 20 20